 Many parents think their teenagers are three years younger than they really are, while most teenagers think they are three years older than they are.

-As young people grow and show the ability to make smart choices allow them more authority over their lives.
+As young people grow and show the ability to make smart choices – we need to allow them more authority over their lives.

 Young people often can’t see the long-term consequences of their decisions so it helps to give them information to help them make smart choices.